 cover cropping, AS A METHOD OF REPLENISHING SOIL NUTRIENTS, what is Cover Cropping?

-read more about types of cropping system here
+read more about types of cropping systems here

-Cover croppings has many advantages, especially in the recovering of lost nutrients to the soil.
+Cover croppings have many advantages, especially in the recovery of lost nutrients to the soil.
 These advantages are:

-(i) It reduces erosive capacity of moving water, thus checking erosion
+(i) It reduces the erosive capacity of moving water, thus checking erosion

 (ii) It adds organic matter to the soil when dead